pranav-abhyankar/memory-matrix-game/README.md

 # 🔮 Memory Matrix

-A futuristic, visually stunning **Memory Match Game** built with HTML, CSS, and JavaScript — featuring animated cards, neon glow effects, a celebration system, and real-time stats.
+A futuristic, visually stunning **Card matching game based on your memory** built with HTML, CSS, and JavaScript — featuring animated cards, neon glow effects, a celebration system, and real-time stats.
 Designed with a sci-fi aesthetic to deliver an immersive browser gaming experience.

 ---